Spinon shift current in a noncentrosymmetric quantum spin chain: Linear and Nonlinear Photoconductivity

 Therefore, we performed iTEBD simulations with weak electric fields, while keeping the field amplitude fixed at $E=10^{-2}\ll 1$ and varying the laser frequency $\Omega$ to obtain $\sigma^{(1)}(\Omega)$ and $\sigma^{(2)}_\mathrm{DC}(\Omega)$.
 Figs.~\ref{current_spectrum}(a) and (b) show the spectra of $\sigma^{(1)}(\Omega)$ and $\sigma^{(2)}_\mathrm{DC}(\Omega)$ obtained from measuring $\langle\tilde{j}(\Omega)\rangle$ and $\langle\tilde{j}(\omega=0)\rangle$, respectively.

 The real part of the linear optical conductivity $\sigma^{(1)}(\omega)$ corresponds to the absorption coefficient.
-The result for $\mathrm{Re}\tilde{J}(\omega)\simeq\mathrm{Re}\sigma^{(1)}(\omega)E(\omega)$ shown in Fig.~\ref{current_spectrum}(a) exhibits non-zero optical absorption in the range of $\omega/J\in[3,8]$.
+The result for $\mathrm{Re}\tilde{J}(\omega)\simeq\mathrm{Re}\sigma^{(1)}(\omega)E(\omega)$ shown in Fig.~\ref{current_spectrum}(a) exhibits non-zero optical absorption in the range of $\omega/J\in[3,7]$.
 The origin of this optical absorption is attributed to spinon-pair excitations.
 To verify this, we consider its correspondence with the dynamical spin susceptibility.
 It is given as the Fourier transform of the retarded correlation function

 and contains information on the density of states of the spinon-pair excitations, where $\Theta(t)$ represents the step function.
 The nonzero $\mathrm{Im}\chi_{xx}(k,\omega)$ in Fig.~\ref{current_spectrum}(c) corresponds to the region where spinon-pair excitations exist.
-While the analytic expression for the spinon-pair continuum is known in Ref.~\cite{PhysRevB.57.11429}, we can also compute $\chi_{xx}(k,\omega)$ using TEBD efficiently, where the color plot in Fig.~\ref{current_spectrum}(c) displays $\mathrm{Im}[\chi_{xx}(k,\omega)]$.
-The vertical dotted lines in Fig.~\ref{current_spectrum} indicate the energy range of spinon excitations for the 1D XXZ model Eq.~\eqref{hamiltonian}, and it is clearly seen that the linear conductivity exhibits peaks within this spinon-pair continuum.
+We can compute $\chi_{xx}(k,\omega)$ using TEBD efficiently and show the result for $\mathrm{Im}[\chi_{xx}(k,\omega)]$ in the color plot [Fig.~\ref{current_spectrum}(c)].
+The vertical dotted lines in Fig.~\ref{current_spectrum} indicate the energy range of spinon excitations for the 1D XXZ model Eq.~\eqref{hamiltonian}, which coincides the analytic result for the spinon-pair continuum $\omega/J \in [3.12, 7.08]$ obtained from Bethe ansatz~\cite{PhysRevB.57.11429}.
+It is clearly seen that the linear conductivity exhibits peaks within this spinon-pair continuum [Fig.~\ref{current_spectrum}(a)].

 Next, let us look at the results for the nonlinear optical conductivity $\sigma_\mathrm{DC}^{(2)}(\omega)$ shown in Fig.~\ref{current_spectrum}(b).
 We find that a non-zero photocurrent is also generated in the energy region where optical absorption occurs.
 Since this absorption range corresponds to the excitation continuum of spinon pairs, this result indicates that the optical excitation of spinon pairs also induce photocurrent generation.